 It is hard to understand and forgive the abuser about their behavior.
 Every person who has to live or spend more hours around verbal abusers might be left with serious emotional scars.
 So how to cope with these kinds of people?

 A therapist might be the best solution.
 Professional treatment will show them what is normal and what is abusive behavior and teach them how to communicate with the people they love and care.

 Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases, verbal abusers don’t understand the reason or have a clear answer to what is verbal abuse, then it becomes very hard for you to accomplish this.

 How to respond to verbal abuse

-As mentioned, reason is not a word in the abuser’s dictionary.
+You need to understand what is verbal abuse and identify signs of abuse in a relationship so that you can prepare yourself accordingly.
+But, reason is not a word in the abuser’s dictionary.
 Your best line of defense is to clearly draw the line beyond which the abuse is too much.
 Let the abuser know that you won’t take their actions as normal and won’t let them treat you like that.
 “Stop that” is a great answer in many cases.
 Use it.

 If nothing works and all your attempts to work things out fail, think about leaving before it’s too late.